No prosecution: Man, 75, alleged to have suffocated pet dog

 Police have withdrawn a cruelty to animals charge against a 75-year-old man who allegedly killed a French bulldog by suffocating it on a Taranaki street in plain sight.

-Cash the french bulldog was allegedly found dead with a plastic bag over its head in late April, owner Bruce Fuller told a Facebook community page shortly after the death.
+Cash the French bulldog was allegedly found dead with a plastic bag over its head in late April, owner Bruce Fuller told a Facebook community page shortly after the death.

 The 6-year-old family pet was killed on the corner of an urban New Plymouth street, with a witness unsuccessfully attempting to stop it, Fuller alleged.